syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>Ctrl</kbd> + <kbd>Home</kbd> or <kbd>Ctrl</kbd> + <kbd>UpArrow</kbd> or <kbd>Home</kbd>
 </td>
 <td>
-Scrolling to first row occurs.
+Scrolls the grid to the first row of the collection.
 </td>
 </tr>
 <tr>